Last updated on December 11, 2025

 Three quarters of the people at any EDH table lose the game.
 But what if I told you there were more ways to win than you think?

-You already know this, don’t you?
-You know you’ve got that pet deck that’s just fun to play but doesn’t quite work.
-Maybe it’s cephalid tribal, or all old border cards or “CARDNAME tribal” where every card is called “x of y”.
+You already know this, though, don’t you?
+You know you’ve got that pet deck that is just fun to play but doesn’t quite work.
+Maybe it’s cephalid/octopus typal or all old border cards or “CARDNAME typal” where every card name is formatted as “X of Y”.
 And you win just by hanging out with your friends and playing something that makes you smile.

-Today we’re exploring some of the decks that make me smile: art memes.
-Along the way I’ll highlight some of the best cards so that you can see if any of these decks have what it takes to win a table.
-Even better than playing a meme deck is winning with one!
+Today we’re going to explore some of the decks that make me smile through art memes.
+Along the way we’ll highlight some of the best cards so that you can see if any of these decks have what it takes to win a table, because the only thing better than playing a meme deck is winning with one!

 What Are Art Meme Decks?